API Node

 * Improves the quality and relevance of AI outputs

-* Ensures that only the necessary fields are carried into the next steps of the conversation
+* Ensures only the necessary fields are carried into the next steps of the conversation

 </Check>